SoftDev2425/mtogo-exam-repo/readme.md

   - Sign up on [Stripe](https://stripe.com/).
 Go to Developers > API keys and copy the secret key.
 Paste it as `STRIPE_SECRET_KEY` in the `.env` file.

-- `Ethereal Email Credentials` - Email address for sending emails
+- `Ethereal Email Credentials` - Email credentials for sending emails
   - Sign up on [Ethereal Email](https://ethereal.email/).
-Copy the email and password and paste it in the `.env` file as `ETHEREAL_USER` and `ETHEREAL_PASSWORD`.
+Copy the email and password and paste it in the `.env` file as `EMAIL_USER` and `EMAIL_PASSWORD`.
 This will be used to send emails and get caught by Ethereal Email.
+    ```
+    EMAIL_USER=<your-ethereal-email>
+    EMAIL_PASSWORD=<your-ethereal-password>
+    ```

-4. Make sure you have Docker Desktop running.
-Now start the application by running the `start.sh` script:
+4. Ensure Docker Desktop is running.
+Start the application by executing the following script:

 ```bash
 ./start.sh
 ```
+This script will:

+- Pull necessary Docker images.
-This will take a short moment to build the Docker images and start the containers.
+- Build and start the containers.

 Once the containers are up and running, you can access the application at `http://localhost:3000` (API Gateway).

-Use Postman collection to test the endpoints.
+Use Swagger to explore the API documentation at `http://localhost:3000/api-docs`.

 ## About